People and Meat: Production

 The film was produced by KT Studios, directed by Yang Jong-hyun with the screenplay written by Lim Namoo.

 Reception

+Critical response

 Joan MacDonald of Forbes observes "In this film the stolen meals become a metaphor for the nourishment these characters derive from engaging with each other."
 She writes "The film also becomes a wistful poem about life and aging, one that observes the injustice of old age with humor and kindness."